ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 If agent forwarding is not possible, the SSH-MITM proxy server can accept the public key authentication request and redirect the session to a honey pot.

-When the client sends a command, which requires a password to enter (like sudo), those passwords can be used for further attacks.
+When the client sends a command which requires a password to enter (like sudo), those passwords can be used for further attacks.

 SSH-MITM does not support reusing entered passwords for remote authentication,